kuzzleio/documentation-old/plugin-reference/source/includes/_kuzzle-events.md

 Every time Kuzzle receives a request coming from a client, it routes it towards a Controller and an Action, which processes it and sends the result back to the client.
 Each step of this life-cycle triggers an event.
 Below are the different types of events that Plugins can listen to.

-## [Controller plugins events]
+## [Plugins events]

-[Controller plugins](/plugin-reference/#adding-a-controller-route) add new controllers and actions to Kuzzle.
+[Plugins](/plugin-reference/#adding-a-controller-route) may add new controllers and actions to Kuzzle's API.
 These do not differ from native controllers/actions and these, too, trigger events that can be listened by plugins.

 | Event | Description | Payload |
 |-------|-------------|---------|